fahmifan/mailmerger/README.md

 # Mailmerger

-Mailmerger customize you email and send to all recipients in the csv.
+Mailmerger, customize your email and send it to all recipients in the csv.

 Usage example:
 ```go